Smurfffy/CountdownNumbersGame_Racket/README.md

 '(- (+ (* 100 (+ 2 2)) 25) 1)
 ```

+## How I planned to make this work in Theory
+For this countdown game to work i need to get 6 numbers, a target number and then output all possible solutions.
+First with advice from my lectuerer Ian I went about trying to solve the problem with 2 numbers instead of one.

+First I'd need to get two random numbers from the game list. then I'd need to get all possible answers for all combinations of equations, store them in a list and output one of them.
+This will then give the user the 2 random numbers and the target number.
+Next I need to output the answer equation.

+To output the equation i felt I would need to define a function whcih calulated every possible solution to the two numbers.
+To do this I thought using a function with recursion would be the best method.
+My research into my theory is documented below.

 ### Research
 #### 1.Getting the 6 numbers needed for the numbers game
 The first thing I wanted to do for this project was generate the 6 numbers we would be using to achive the target number for our numbers game.
 I was farmiler with lists from class so creating the list of numbers to chose from was simple and I gave the list a name to be reffered to later on.